openconfig/kne/README.md

 See the collection of [docs](docs/README.md) for in depth guides on how use Kubernetes Network Emulation (KNE).

+## Disclaimers

+### Usage Metrics Reporting

+We collect anonymous usage reporting metrics to gauge the health and performance of various KNE operations (i.e. cluster deployment, topology creation) on an **opt-in** basis.
+There is a global flag `--report_usage` that when provided shares anonymous details about certain KNE CLI commands.
+Collected data can be seen in the [event proto definition](proto/event.proto).
+**Usage metrics are not shared by default.** Additionally the PubSub project and topic the events are published to are configurable.
+If you want to track your own private metrics about your KNE usage then that is supported by providing a Cloud PubSub project/topic of your choosing.
+Full details about how/when usage events are published can be found in the codebase [here](kne/metrics/metrics.go).
+Usage metric reporting is appreciated to help us develop a better KNE experience for all of our users.

 ## Thanks

 This project is mainly based on the k8s-topo from github.com/networkop/k8s-topo